Deep Joint Source-Channel Coding Over Cooperative Relay Networks: Numerical Experiments

-In traditional digital communications, the condition of the $\mathrm{S}-\mathrm{R}$ link determines the relative performances of AF, DF, and non-cooperative transmission \cite{relay_capacity2}.
-In particular, when $SNR_{sr}$ is low (e.g., 0 dB), it is no longer possible to decode the source bit stream at the relay; and hence, DF becomes worse than AF and non-cooperative transmission in this regime.
-Our results in Fig.~\ref{fig:fig_compare_afdf}, however, tell a different story: the PSNR of our DeepJSCC-DF scheme is strictly better than that of the non-cooperative transmission, even when $SNR_{sr}$ is as low as $0$ dB.
+In {cooperative channel coding}, the condition of the $\mathrm{S}-\mathrm{R}$ link determines the relative performances of AF, DF, and non-cooperative transmission {in terms of the achievable rates} \cite{relay_capacity2}.
+In particular, when $SNR_{sr}$ is low, it is no longer possible to decode at the relay; and hence, DF becomes worse than AF and non-cooperative transmission in this regime.
+Our results in Fig.~\ref{fig:fig_compare_afdf} tell a different story: the PSNR of our DeepJSCC-DF scheme is strictly better than that of the non-cooperative transmission, even when $SNR_{sr} = 0$ dB.
 This is because, even though we require the relay to decode the image, we allow lossy reconstruction in DeepJSCC.
 Therefore, in DeepJSCC-DF, the reconstruction quality at the destination is not limited by that of the relay, unlike in the digital DF scheme.

-Compared with DeepJSCC-AF, the performance gain of DeepJSCC-DF increases with $SNR_{sr}$.
-In particular, when $SNR_{sr} = \infty$ dB, i.e., the transmission between the source and relay is error-free, DeepJSCC-DF outperforms DeepJSCC-AF by approximately $1$ dB.
-This can be understood as a coding gain: when $SNR_{sr} = \infty$ dB, DeepJSCC-AF is essentially a repetition code.
-Notice that, we have set $SNR_{sd} = SNR_{rd}$, as a result, the PSNR performance of DeepJSCC-AF is $3$ dB better than that of the non-cooperative transmission.
-For DeepJSCC-DF, on the other hand, the relay first reconstructs the image $\widetilde{\bm{S}}_r$ from $\bm{y}_{sr}$, then re-encodes $\widetilde{\bm{S}}_r$ into `parity' symbols $\bm{z}_r$.
-The destination reconstructs the image using both the `systematic' and `parity' symbols, providing an additional coding gain compared with DeepJSCC-AF.
+{The performance gain of DeepJSCC-DF with respect to DeepJSCC-AF} increases with $SNR_{sr}$.
+In particular, when $SNR_{sr} = \infty$, DeepJSCC-DF outperforms DeepJSCC-AF by approximately $1$ dB.
+This can be understood as a coding gain: when $SNR_{sr} = \infty$, DeepJSCC-AF is essentially a repetition code.
+Notice that we have set $SNR_{sd} = SNR_{rd}$, as a result, the PSNR performance of DeepJSCC-AF is $3$ dB better than that of the non-cooperative transmission.
+For DeepJSCC-DF, the relay generates `parity' symbols from the received signal, providing an additional coding gain compared to DeepJSCC-AF.
 However, under lower $SNR_{sr}$, the noise in $\bm{y}_{sr}$ will hinder the parity generation process and the coding gain vanishes.